Mountain bike racing: UCI sanctioned

-While often associated with mountain biking, Bike trials is governed separately despite the close association with mountain biking.
+While often associated with mountain biking, bike trials is governed separately despite the close association with mountain biking.

 Since 2024 UCI started organizing UCI Snow Bike World Championships for mountain bike racing on an alpine skiing course.

-Non-UCI Sanctioned
+Non-UCI sanctioned

 There are many non-UCI sanctioned disciplines.
 Some of these are listed below.
-These may include events which are the precursor to modern formats (such as the evolution of Super-D into Enduro), or events which have fallen from vouge for whatever reason (such as Dual Slalom), or non-time based events (such as Freeride).
+These may include events which are the precursor to modern formats (such as the evolution of Super-D into Enduro), or events which have fallen from vogue for whatever reason (such as Dual Slalom), or non-time based events (such as Freeride).